 The sleeve design offers a genuine "fit and forget" solution.
 Once the pad is in and the sleeve is on, it’s locked in for the match.
 You get consistent protection without having to fiddle with it at half-time.

 While they offer a great balance, they still lack the dedicated ankle protection found in ankle-strap models.
-If you’re returning from an ankle injury or simply want that extra security, you might prefer the more traditional, all-in-one ankle shin pad.
+If you’re returning from an ankle injury or want that extra security, you might prefer the more traditional, all-in-one ankle shin pad.
 It all comes down to balancing your required level of protection with your desired freedom of movement.

 The Materials That Make a Great Shin Pad